 But things have changed in many ways between now and 1972, when the study ended.
 For example, Judge Ruth Bader Ginsburg often recalled being summoned to her Harvard Dean’s office and asked why she was occupying a place that could have gone to a man.
 This kind of behaviour would be unthinkable in an elite university today.
 But this is not because an IRB stands behind all male Professors whenever they interact with a female student and makes sure that the student has given informed consent to being talked to and the male Professor has signed 10000 forms acknowledging that he should not tell a female student her place is in the kitchen and not in a university.
 No, the reasons are much simpler: culture has massively changed.
 It would be unthinkable for most Professors to do that, because people are subject to mechanisms of behavioural influence outside pure bureaucracy.
 Besides that, there are other mechanisms available that ensure if someone said this, they would generally suffer professional consequences.
 In the same way, the Tuskegee study would not happen today because it would be pretty much unthinkable, the doctors would go to prison and so on.
 It’s not an IRB that stops anyone from doing Tuskegee II.
 Now, as I mentioned before, I think when it comes to interventional studies in particular, having a second pair of eyes to check that everything is correct, as mistakes can happen even if no harm is intended, is not a bad idea.

-Perhaps not coincidentally, the best explainer of how IRBs have metastasized into something far beyond what they were intended to do, comes from at a time anonymous writer:
+Even though IRBs represent one of the few areas that has been publicly criticized by academics, it is still telling that, perhaps not coincidentally, what I consider the most visceral and compelling explainer of how IRBs have metastasized into something far beyond what they were intended to do, comes from at a time anonymous writer: